ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Beginning

-* Identify local and regional sources of community profile data
+* Identifies local and regional sources of community profile data

 ##### Progressing

-* Collate and synthesise appropriate data to describe the local community profile
+* Collates and synthesises appropriate data to describe the local community profile

 ##### Achieved

-* Present and explain the implications of the local community profile
+* Presents and explains the implications of the local community profile
-* Monitor population health trends and recognise ‘red flags’ that require action
+* Monitors population health trends and recognises ‘red flags’ that require action

 #### 5.3 Apply a population health approach that is relevant to the community profile